HL Service FAQs

 To sign up for the paperless service simply:

-The cost figures shown for investments held within the Vantage Service are based on the total number of units/shares held, multiplied by the average cost price (including dealing charges and stamp duty) of all purchases in the stock.
+The cost figures shown for investments held with HL are based on the total number of units/shares held, multiplied by the average cost price (including dealing charges and stamp duty) of all purchases in the stock.
 The average cost price is calculated by reference to purchases only; it makes no reference to sales.

 The gain/loss figure shown on your investment report is the difference between the cost of your shares or units (calculated in line with the above method) and their market value on the valuation date of your report (31 October or 30 April).